alexouadi/SBTS/README.md

 cd SBTS
 ```

-To install the necessary dependencies for this project, run:
+To install the necessary dependencies for this project, make sure you use python 3.11 and run:
 ```bash
 pip install -r requirements.txt
 ```